Nightingale-Bamford School

 The Nightingale-Bamford School is an independent all-female university-preparatory school founded in 1920 by Frances Nicolau Nightingale and Maya Stevens Bamford.
-Located in Manhattan on the Upper East Side, Nightingale-Bamford is a member of the New York Interschool consortium.
+Located on Manhattan's Upper East Side, it is a member of the New York Interschool consortium.

 Overview

 Nightingale's Lower School includes grades K-4.

-Middle School includes grades 5–8, while Upper School includes grades 9–12.

-As of 2021, Nightingale enrolls 686 students, the student-faculty ratio is 6:1, and the average class size is 12 students.
-Nightingale is ranked among the best all-girls private schools in the United States, and, like many private schools in Manhattan, is ranked as one of the most expensive.
-Only very few selected students are allowed to enroll each year as the tuition is very high and there is limited space.
+Middle School includes grades 5–8, and Upper School includes grades 9–12.
+As of 2021, Nightingale enrolls 686 students, the student-faculty ratio is 6:1, and the average class size is 12.
+Nightingale ranks among the best all-girls private schools in the United States, and, like many Manhattan private schools, is one of the most expensive.
+Very few students may enroll, as tuition is high and space is limited.

 History

 Frances Nicolau Nightingale and Maya Stevens Bamford founded the school in 1920.
 NBS was originally named Miss Nightingale's School, officially becoming "The Nightingale-Bamford School" in 1929.
 Since 1920, NBS has graduated nearly 3,000 alumnae.
-As of 2008, the School endowment was $74.9 million.
+As of 2008, its endowment was $74.9 million.

 Technovation Challenge

-In April 2013, a team of five upper school students won first place at Technovation Challenge, the world's largest tech competition for girls.
+In 2013, a team of five upper school students won first place at Technovation Challenge, the world's largest tech competition for girls.
 The $10,000 prize was used to develop and market their winning app.

 Admissions and financial aid

-Nightingale-Bamford's admissions process has received media attention for its strict, high-stakes nature.
+Nightingale-Bamford's admissions process has received attention for its strict, high-stakes nature.

-As of the 2020–2021 school year, 20% of the student body received financial assistance with $5.9 million in grants being awarded.
+As of the 2020–2021 school year, 20% of the student body received financial assistance, with $5.9 million in grants awarded.

 Diversity

-Over 30% of the student body of Nightingale-Bamford are students of color.
-Nightingale recruits from an inner-city program called Prep for Prep.
-Prep for Prep is a leadership development program that offers promising students of color access to a private school education based in New York City.
+Over 30% of Nightingale-Bamford's student body is students of color.
+NBS recruits from the inner-city program Prep for Prep, a leadership development program that offers promising students of color access to a private school education based in New York City.

 Partner schools

-Nightingale-Bamford has no official partner or brother school.
-However, the school has activities with St. David's and Allen-Stevenson (both boys schools) and is a member of Interschool, which organizes programs and activities for eight New York City independent schools: Trinity, Dalton, Collegiate, Brearley, Chapin, Spence, Nightingale-Bamford, and Browning.
+Nightingale-Bamford has no official partner or brother school, but it has activities with St. David's and Allen-Stevenson (both boys' schools) and is a member of Interschool, which organizes programs and activities for eight New York City independent schools: Trinity, Dalton, Collegiate, Brearley, Chapin, Spence, Nightingale-Bamford, and Browning.